 - If you’re new to hiking, be careful about the weight of your tent backpacking.
 The heavier it is, the longer it will take to get to your campsite.

 Though, the primary purpose of the article was to guide you on how to carry a tent on a backpack properly.
-I’m very sure that your mind will be clear with some points of my proper research.
-Once more, for your care practice packing the tent at home beforehand, especially if you’re going to be packing it on the outside.
+I’m very sure that your mind will be transparent with some points of my proper research.
+Once more, for your care, practice packing the tent at home beforehand, especially if you’re going to be filling it on the outside.
 Best of luck 🙂